Monday, August 31, 2020

 It wasn’t long before they came to a bridge, and Terra slowed as she stared down the swaying wood and rope.
 “Okay, I got this,” she muttered.

 Isengrim stepped in front of her.
 “Terra, wait,” he said, catching her gaze.
 “I am sorry I made you cross the bridge this morning.
-I saw how it scared you, and…” He choked and his ears flattened.
+I saw how it scared you, and…” His ears flattened.
 “I never should have done that.
-I am so sorry.”
+What a fool I’ve been.”

 He offered both paws to her.
 “Let me carry you across from now on,” he said.
 “I can tell it still scares you.
 Let me make up for my insensitivity.”

-Terra looked up at him, pleasantly surprised at his sincerity.
-It seemed he was incredibly considerate when he let himself be.
+Terra looked up at him, pleasantly surprised at how incredibly considerate he could be when he let himself.
 It saddened her that his creator never realised what a wonderful Neopet he’d made.
-“I… would really appreciate that,” Terra said as she reached for Isengrim and he picked her up, holding her in the crook of his arm like a child being carried by a parent.
+“I… would really appreciate that,” Terra said as she reached for Isengrim and he picked her up, holding her in the crook of his arm.

-“Not to worry,” Isengrim said.
+“Not to worry,” Isengrim said, seeming to notice her tension.
 “Werelupes have excellent balance.
 I’ll take care of you.”

 No comments: